How Long Does a Background Check Take for an Apartment? Full Timeline

 DIY Criminal Background Checks for Apartments

-Individuals will need to request records from the county court clerk in every county they have lived in the last 5 years.
+Individuals will need to request records from the county court clerk in every county they have lived in for the last 5 years.

 The exact steps to do this will vary slightly, however checking to see if the county court clerk has a searchable online database is a great first step and will be the quickest and most convenient option.